nortakales/cron-lambdas/README.md

 * weekly forecast ? - this would really benefit from averaging across different sources

 TODO move all of this out of my main aws account
-TODO use DLQs for lambda, trigger monitors on DLQ, this seems like the only way to get alarms AFTER retries TODO some kind of push notification when pipeline has finished?
+TODO alerts for next few hours? rainfall and wind would be nice TODO API gateway that I can hit to generate an adhoc immediate report that doesn't update timestamps and will tell me if there are no alerts
+TODO some kind of method to make sure alerts are aligned to 7am/7pm